-Most ancient creeds, including the Nicene, begin by declaring that we believe in one God, the Father Almighty.
-This is given as the first article of the Christian faith.
+Most ancient creeds, including the Nicene, begin by declaring faith in one God, the Father Almighty.
+This belief that God is one person, the Father of the Lord Jesus Christ (that is, Unitarianism) is given as the first article of the Christian faith in these ancient creeds and confessions.
 The identification of the one God with the person of the Father in particular is not only easily proved from the scriptures, but is also extensively witnessed to by the ante-nicene and nicene church fathers.
 A non-comprehensive list of quotes showing this is given below.

 “There is one body and one Spirit, just as also you were called in one hope of your calling; 5 one Lord, one faith, one baptism, 6 one God and Father of all who is over all and through all and in all.”
-Ephesians 4:4-6 NAS
+(Ephesians 4:4-6 NASB)

 “This is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.”
-John 17:3 NAS
+(John 17:3 NASB)

 “yet for us there is but one God, the Father, from whom are all things and we exist for Him; and one Lord, Jesus Christ, by whom are all things, and we exist through Him.”
-1 Corinthians 8:6 NAS
+(1 Corinthians 8:6 NASB)